Energy policy of China: Renewables

+China added more solar and wind power than the rest of the world combined in 2024.

 China is the world's leading renewable energy producer, with an installed capacity of 152 GW.
 China has been investing heavily in the renewable energy field in recent years.
 In 2007, the total renewable energy investment was US$12 billion, second only to Germany.
 In 2012, China invested US$65.1 billion in clean energy (20% more than in 2011), fully 30% of the total investment by the G-20, including 25% (US$31.2 billion) of global solar energy investment, 37% percent (US$27.2 billion) of global wind energy investment, and 47% (US$6.3 billion) of global investment in "other renewable energy" (small hydro, geothermal, marine, and biomass); 23 GW of clean generation capacity was installed.

 Approximately 7% of China's energy was from renewable sources in 2006, a figure targeted to rise to 10% by 2010 and to 16% by 2020.
 The major renewable energy source in China is hydropower.
 Total hydro-electric output in China in 2009 was 615.64 TWh, constituting 16.6% of all electricity generated.
 The country already has the most hydro-electric capacity in the world, and the Three Gorges Dam is currently the largest hydro-electric power station in the world, with a total capacity of 22.5 GW.
 It has been in full operation since 2012.

 China is the largest producer of wind turbines and solar panels.